zibz0017/QuartzVault/content/Hashkafa/General Hashkafa.md

 3. If some people do aveiros, Hashem may remove his direct hashgacha from Klal Yisroel and allow the "natural course" of events to occur.
 This can result in random people suffering.[^14][^17]
 # Physical Proximity Affects Zechusim of Tazadikim
 1. Klal Yisroel lost the battle of עי partially because Yehoshua needed to go with the soldiers for his zechusim to have a positive affect.[^18]
-   It seems that the affect of Yehoshua's zechusim was tied to his physical location.[^19]
+   It seems that the affect of Yehoshua's zechusim was tied to his physical location.[^19] {<span style="color:rgb(255, 0, 0)">This may be because if Yehoshua was there then he would be in danger as well.
+I don't know if that is much of a chiddush.
+Of course Hashem is more likely to act to save a tzaddik then if a tzaddik is not in danger.
+However, in this situation, the tzaddik voluntarily put himself in danger so perhaps it is reasonable that Hashem wouldn't save the tzaddik.
+A difference is that does this only apply to situations where the tzaddik is in danger, or in any situation that a tzaddik is nearby.</span>}
 # The Mussar Movement
 1. The mussar movement started getting involved in yeshivos because of Rav Yisroel.
 Rav Yisroel originally wanted the movement to target the masses but he was able to pivot when he saw it would be more effective to have the movement in yeshivos.[^3]
 2. Volozhin was not part of the mussar movement.
 However, after Volozhin, most yeshivos became part of it.[^4]